soerenmartius/codewars-katas/README.md

   Solutions with tests, tips and tutorials for <a href="https://www.codewars.com">Codewars</a> katas
 </h6>

+I mainly use this repository to keep track of my own codewars progress.
+I'll potentially add new content very infrequently.

 ### Vocabulary

 - Kata: is an algorithm you have to solve in any programming language you desire